-- 4. We believe fiscal and tax policies should confront and end destructive "corporate welfare" and subsidies.
-Smaller businesses are America's great strength.
-Greens believe government should have a tax policy that encourages small- and socially responsible business. - 5.
-Where corporations act with corporate citizenship, that is, with "fiduciary responsibility" that includes the interests of their community and employees as well as shareholders, we support appropriate tax incentives. - 6.
-We call on new approaches to taxation, such as ENVIRONMENTAL TAXES as a partial substitute for income taxes.
+4. We believe fiscal and tax policies should confront and end destructive large "corporate welfare" and subsidies.
+Smaller businesses are America's great strength - Greens believe government should have a tax policy which encourages small- and socially responsible business.

+5. Where corporations act with corporate citizenship, that is, with "fiduciary responsibility" that includes the interests of their community and employees, as well as shareholders, we support appropriate tax incentives.

+6. We call on new approaches to taxation, such as ENVIRONMENTAL TAXES as a partial substitute for income taxes.
 Taxing industrial pollution is an idea long overdue.
-Environmental taxes of this type, and "true-cost pricing," will aid in transforming major industries from being non-sustainable in their use of natural resources to being sustainable in character. - 7.
-We believe that we must take a closer look at the costs and benefits of consumption and VALUE-ADDED TAX approaches. - 8.
-We do not support a FLAT TAX, but agree that the host of deductions and adjustments to income, dividends and miscellaneous revenue afforded under the current system to those at the top produces cynicism on the part of most Americans toward their tax system and government. - 9.
-We would raise corporate taxes.
-The corporate share of taxes has fallen from 33% in the 1940s to 15% today, while the individual share has risen from 44% to 73%, according to the Alliance for Democracy. - 10.
-Greens support progressivity in taxation as a matter of principle, believing that those who benefit most from the system have a responsibility to return more, their "fair share." - 11.
-We believe a central goal of tax policy should be "transparency" that is, a system that is simple, understandable, and resistant to the machinations of special interests. - 12.
-The Green Party opposes the "privatization" of Social Security.
-The Social Security trust fund, contrary to claims being made by Republican and Democrat candidates, is not about to "go broke" and does not need to be "fixed" by Wall Street.
-The alleged demise of Social Security benefits is based on what economist and former Clinton cabinet member Robert Reich has called "the wildly pessimistic assumption" that the economy will grow only 1.8% annually over the next three decades.
-At a more realistic 2.4% a year, Reich points out (what the current White House budget predicts for the next five years), "the fund is flush for the next 75 years."

-Considering that the bottom 20% of American senior citizens get roughly 80% of their income from Social Security, and that without Social Security nearly 70% of black elderly and 60% of Latino elderly households would be in poverty, it is critical that the public protections of Social Security are not privatized and subjected to increased risk based on misleading projections of shortfalls.
+Environmental taxes of this type, and "true-cost pricing", will aid in transforming major industries from being non-sustainable in their use of natural resources to being sustainable in character.

+7. We believe that we must take a closer look , in addition, at the costs and benefits of consumption and VALUE-ADDED TAX approaches.

+8. We do not support a FLAT TAX, but agree that the host of deductions and adjustments to income, dividends and miscellaneous revenue afforded under the current system to those at the top produces cynicism on the part of most Americans toward their tax system and government.

+9. Greens support progressiveness in taxation as a matter of principle, believing that those who benefit most from the system have a responsibility to return more, their "fair share."

+10. We believe a central goal of tax policy should be "transparency", that is, a system that is simple, understandable, and resistant to the machinations of special interests.

-E. MANAGEMENT-LABOR RELATIONS
+E. MANAGEMENT- LABOR RELATIONS

-- 1. In the PRIVATE SECTOR, we acknowledge the many challenges responsible SMALL BUSINESS must overcome to remain competitive with big business, and we support addressing these obstacles by creating cooperative relationships and effective communication in the workplace. - 2.
-The concepts of ECONOMIC AND WORKPLACE DEMOCRACY must be expanded in management-labor negotiations because the decisions a company makes affects its employees, its consumers, and the surrounding communities.
-In order to protect the legitimate interests of these various constituencies, as well as the natural environment, people in each of these groups must be empowered to participate in economic decision-making. - 3.
-There should be no compromise of basic WORKER RIGHTS. - 4.
-We support a fair MINIMUM WAGE, which, adjusted for inflation, is still well below the purchasing power it had throughout the 1960s and 1970s. - 5.
-We endorse federal legislation to address problems associated with large plant closings; WORKPLACE SAFETY and Occupational Safety and Health Administration (OSHA) reform; and National Labor Relations Act (NLRA) reform. - 6.
-We particularly support substantive reforms toward "workplace democracy" in large corporations, especially reform that impacts socially and environmentally irresponsible big business. - 7.
-We endorse legal rights to organize and join unions with democratically elected leadership. - 8.
-We encourage the use of mediation as a tool for resolving disputes in the workplace. - 9.
-We support the right to strike without being "permanently replaced." - 10.
-We support employee stock ownership plans (ESOP's) with functioning, democratic structures; and cooperative ownership and management.
+1. In the PRIVATE SECTOR, we acknowledge the many challenges responsible SMALL BUSINESS must overcome to remain competitive with big business, and we support addressing these obstacles by creating cooperative relationships and effective communication in the workplace.

+2. The concepts of ECONOMIC AND WORKPLACE DEMOCRACY must be expanded in managementlabor negotiations because the decisions a company makes affects its employees, its consumers, and the surrounding communities.
+In order to protect the legitimate interests of these various constituencies, as well as the natural environment, people in each of these groups must be empowered to participate in economic decision-making.

+3. There should be no compromise of basic WORKER RIGHTS.

+4. We support a fair MINIMUM WAGE (at least \$1 above the minimum passed in August by Congress, which was at a forty year low in purchasing power.)

+5. We endorse federal legislation to address problems associated with large plant closings; WORKPLACE SAFETY and Occupational Safety and Health Administration (OSHA) reform; and National Labor Relations Act (NLRA) reform.

+6. We particularly support substantive reforms toward "workplace democracy" in large corporations, especially reform that impacts socially and environmentally irresponsible big business.

+7. We endorse legal rights to organize and join unions with democratically elected leadership.

+8. We encourage the use of mediation as a tool for resolving disputes in the workplace.

+9. We support the right to strike without being "permanently replaced".

+10. We support employee stock ownership plans (ESOP's) with functioning, democratic structures; and cooperative ownership and management.

-- 11. In the PUBLIC SECTOR, Greens are concerned with an employee's right to join a union, and with associated COLLECTIVE BARGAINING rights. - 12.
-"Good" government demands effective and efficient management, that is, wisely spending the people's hard-earned tax dollars.
-We support initiatives between management and labor that produce "better" government through performance, productivity and accountability. - 13.
-We believe government is truly the "people's business" and serious reform proposals should be given close attention.
+11. In the PUBLIC SECTOR, Greens are concerned with an employees right to join a union, and associated COLLECTIVE BARGAINING rights.

+12. "Good" government demands effective and efficient management, that is, wisely spending the people's hard-earned tax dollars.
+We support initiatives between management and labor that produce "better" government through performance, productivity and accountability.

+13. We believe government is truly

+the "people's business" and serious reform proposals, such as "REIN-VENTING GOVERNMENT" and "Report on Government Efficiency", should be given close attention.